jenkinsci/zephyr-enterprise-test-management-plugin/README.md

 ![](docs/images/5_2_zee_pipeline_script.png)

 8. Paste copied pipeline script to script section in configure.
+Changes in pipeline script
     -   Add path of project in this line checkout filesystem(clearWorkspace: false, copyHidden: false, path: 'D://jenkins//Proj1-10')
     -   Add copied script of junit target file under post  junit 'target/surefire-reports/*.xml'
     -   Add copied script from zee reporter
     -   Use bat if we configured with windows or sh if we configured with Linux

 **Sample script**
 ```